cncf/kubernetes-community-days/content/events/2020-amsterdam/prospectus.md

 * 4 tickets
 * Logo on website
-* Branding on all Youtube livestream (if possible) and all videos and watermark on pictures
+* Branding on coffee cups and around the coffee booth
 * Giveaways on common areas

 Media: €8,000 (Limit 1)